collaborativebioinformatics/Haploblock_Clusters/README.md

 # Step 1:

-- Download phased vcfs from 1000 genome for one chromosome
+- Download phased vcfs from 1000 genome for one chromosome (Jedrzej)
-- Get the data in xcf format - understand xcf format, how haplotype information is saved in haploblocks
+- Get the data in xcf format - understand xcf format, how haplotype information is saved in haploblocks.
+Need the .hap file.
+(Minal/Elena/Umran)
-- Get ARG-needle working on DNANexus
+- Get ARG-needle working on DNANexus (Ben and Minal)
+- Get SHAPEIT5 working on DNAnexus (Ben and Jedrzej)
-- Get the similarity matrix
+- Get the similarity matrix (Jedrzej)
-- Figure out way to merge rare variants information to the haploblocks
+- Figure out way to merge rare variants information to the haploblocks (Michael and Jedrzej)
+- Figure out way to look at cancer drivers (Michael and Elena)
+- Figure out way to look at MHC/HLA/TCR (Minal and Umran)
+- Hypothetical hypothesis journeys and figures (ALL)

 # step 2:

-- Get the SV dataset and try to implement step 1 on the SV dataset
+- Get the SV dataset and try to implement step 1 on the SV dataset/WGS (Elena)
-- Run on the whole genome
+- Run ARG needle (Minal)
+- Glue software together (Elena/Jedrzej/Ben)
+- Test use cases (ALL)